What is TMJ Disorder?

 Orthodontic treatment for patients who suffer from TMJ disorder

 Orthodontics is a common treatment option for patients suffering from TMJ, particularly if and when the pain stems from a poor malocclusion (bad bite).
-TMJ treatment in Mississauga or TMJ treatment in Sudbury is treated by Dr. Virdee who first assesses your bite and discusses your TMJ history with you.
+Dr. Virdee will assess your bite and discusses your TMJ history with you.
 If it is clear that the TMJ disorder can be relieved by orthodontic treatment, Dr. Virdee will suggest braces or Invisalign.
 When the bite is corrected, the muscles and jaw functions ideally and some or all of the symptoms are relieved.

 - Other treatment options for TMJ disorderSplints or night guards: Splints and night guards may be an option for patients who clench or grind their teeth.
 Although these appliances will not stop the grinding or clenching habit, they will help to minimize overwork of the muscles of the joints and protect your teeth.
 In this way, there is less strain on the muscles and therefore less strain on the joints.
 Most patients with splints or night guards show drastic improvement in their TMJ symptoms after approximately 6 months of splint therapy.